 Assistive Technology for Cognitive Problems: 10 Gadgets and Strategies for Caregivers

-Being a caregiver for a person with cognitive problems that may be caused by dementia, autism, Down syndrome, multiple sclerosis, or Parkinson’s disease is challenging.
+Being a caregiver for a person with cognitive problems that may be caused by dementia, autism spectrum disorder (ASD), Down syndrome, multiple sclerosis, or Parkinson’s disease is challenging.
 If you’re a caregiver, you may be so overwhelmed that it’s hard to think of solutions to everyday problems, like taking medication on time or knowing when your charge is getting out of bed.
 It might seem easiest to carry on doing things the same old way, even if it’s not going so well.

 Assistive technology can make your life a lot less stressful and offer your loved one greater safety and independence.
 You may find some assistive technology solutions to problems you didn’t even know you had.